 American Marketing Association (AMA)

 The American Marketing Association is committed to giving students a link to the business world through quality speakers from diverse industries.
 AMA also gives students the opportunity to participate in both professional and social activities.
-The organization is open to all students who have an interest in business.
+The organization is open to all students who have an interest in business and marketing in general.

 Appalachian Supply Chain Club